Jaynericguy/paintapp/README.md

 ### === Creation / edits have been made by jabl3s in files listed below ===

-Note, when serving static content like images or gif django is less prefered, ideally use s3 bucket or whatever cdn like in my aws project, then simply link to with href...
+Note, when serving static content like images or gif django is less prefered, ideally use s3 bucket or whatever cdn, then simply link to with href...

 /django/app/app/forms.py
 /django/app/app/urls.py